Born Patrick Edward Drummond on Apr. 2nd, 1952 at Macdonaldtown, NSW,

 I asked him recently about the secret of his longevity in the Australian Music Industry.

-" Staying in the industry without some other kind of job for thirty years and managing to raise a family and stay, not only viable but profitable in that time is a real rarity in Australia, I guess." he said
+" Staying in the industry without some other kind of job for nearly 40 years and managing to raise a family and stay, not only viable but profitable in that time is a real rarity in Australia, I guess." he said

 "But I can assure you that not only is it possible to forge a life in this vague and uncertain industry; but it is almost invariably more possible when you remain largely independent"